 Drop your fresh Christmas tree at the Lane Cove Council Depot, Lloyd Rees Drive, Lane Cove West – the spot is located just opposite the Lane Cove Scout Hall – do not dispose of in front of the depot

 Conditions: This service is provided for Christmas trees only.
 Only one tree per household.
 No additional green waste will be accepted.
 Proof of residency required.
-Please do not leave trees at the Depot or dump them in and around the Depot fence or Blackman Park outside the above hours.
+Please do not leave trees at the Depot or dump them in and around the Depot fence.

 Last year we took our tree and the neighbour’s tree with us – so ask your neighbours or friends if they want to dispose of their tree with you.

-Thank you to Roving Reporter Clare who told us about how you can “denote” your tree to Taronga Park Zoo.
-This is what she told us:
+Thank you to Roving Reporter Clare who told us about how you can “donate” your tree to Taronga Park Zoo.
+This is what she told us last year:

 “Just dropped ours off at Taronga zoo!
 Super easy, just drive up to the service gate at end of Prince Albert St, press the buzzer and tell them ur dropping off a tree.
 They give them to the animals for enrichment.”